vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

 Atrantil capsules.
 I did experience burps suggesting that the Atrantil reached my stomach, but my guess is that the dose so far is too little to make it clear if the Atrantil is working.
-I took another 2 Atrantil capsules with my second meal on 2026-02-11 and plan to continue to take 2 capsules per day (both in the same meal) for a few more days while continuing to monitor symptoms and my methane fermentation score.
+I took another 2 Atrantil capsules with my second meal on 2026-02-11 and continued to take 2 capsules per day (both in the same meal) until 2026-02-14.

+On 2026-02-15 I reduced the dose to 1 capsule per day.

 ## Data appendix